kutyel/kutyel-hakyll/src/posts/2024-08-14-elm-to-haskell-part5.md

 This is really convenient and can spare you from using `foldr` or `foldl` if you know which is the explicit Monoid from which you want to fold on! 🙌🏻

 ## Acknowledgements

+Special thanks to [@serras](https://twitter.com/trupill) for technical proofreading this post again. 🙏🏻

 Thanks to all the people who liked and answered to my [previous tweet](https://x.com/FlavioCorpa/status/1823417934578090127), it feels nice to think that you are gonna spend some time pouring your thoughts out and some people might even read it! 😅